CDM1619/CDM1619.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 👤 About me
 Hi, I am a first-year Ph.D. student at the Institute for Artificial Intelligence, Peking University.
 I am working under the supervision of Prof. Yaodong Yang, my first initiation mentor in the field of multi-agent learning.
-Previously, I received a B.S. degree in Physics from Beihang University.
 My research interests include reinforcement learning, game theory, and their intersection with fundamental science.
 The current topics I am focused on are:
 - **Multi-agent Learning**: Develop methods for solving team games that involve both cooperation and competition under incomplete or imperfect information, as well as approaches for collaboration in large-scale systems.
 - **Reinforcement Learning for Science**: Apply reinforcement learning and game theory to address fundamental scientific problems.